Military conquests of the Ming dynasty: Conquest of Yunnan

 In 1369, not long after Zhu Yuanzhang founded his new dynasty, he sent proclamations for the instruction of the countries of Yunnan and Japan.
-This early recognition of Yunnan (which lay beyond the Ming) as a "country" was to change very soon thereafter.
+This early recognition of Yunnan (which lay beyond the Ming) as a "country" was to change.
 By 1380, Yunnan, which was still held by a Northern Yuan prince, was considered to belong to China since the Han dynasty, and 250,000 troops were deployed in an attack on the polity, taking Dali, Lijiang and Jinchi in 1382.
 As a result, the Ming founder took control of the major urban centers of the north-western part of what is today Yunnan, including several Tai areas.

-By 1387, the Hongwu Emperor had set his sights further and prepared for an attack on the Baiyi (Möng Mao) polity to the south.
-Under the commander Mu Ying, the Ming forces attacked the Baiyi with firearms, taking a claimed 30,000 heads.
+In 1387, the Hongwu Emperor prepared for an attack on the Baiyi (Möng Mao) polity to the south.
+Under the command of Mu Ying, the Ming forces attacked the Baiyi with firearms, taking a claimed 30,000 heads.
 Si Lunfa was subsequently dunned for all the costs of the military expedition against him, as a quid pro quo for recognizing him as ruler of the Baiyi.

 The new polities "created" (or recognized) in Yunnan under the first Ming ruler were known to the Ming as "native offices" (tu si), since initially they were usually left under the control of the hereditary rulers, by which the Ming exerted control, and engaged in economic expropriation through tribute demands and other levies.
 Che-li (Jinghong), for example, was established as a "native office" in 1377.
-Here, then, was the beginnings of the process by which formerly Southeast Asian polities were gradually absorbed into the Chinese polity.

-As a result, the new polities were subjected to a wide range of tribute demands, labor, and other levies, including troop provision.
-As an example, in the case of the Tai-Mao polity of Lu-Chuan/Ping-Mian, the Ming court demanded 15,000 horses, 500 elephants and 30,000 cattle from the ruler Si Lunfa in 1397.
+The Tai-Mao polity of Lu-Chuan/Ping-Mian was demanded by Ming's court for 15,000 horses, 500 elephants and 30,000 cattle from the ruler Si Lunfa in 1397.
 Subsequently, large silver demands (silver, in lieu of labor) were levied on Lu-Chuan.
 The annual amount of 6,900 Liang of silver was initially set, and then it was almost tripled to 18,000 Liang.
-When it was realized that this was impossible to meet, the levy was reduced to the original amount.
-Other diverse levies were applied to the other polities, enforced through the use or threat of military force.
+The levy was reduced to the original amount.
+Other levies were applied to the other polities, enforced through the use or threat of military force.

+Conquest of Manchuria

+The region which became known as Manchuria (Northeast China and Outer Manchuria) was under Liaoyang province of the Mongol Yuan dynasty.
+After the fall of the Yuan dynasty, the Ming dynasty launched a military campaign to fight against the Uriankhai horde of the Mongol chieftain Naghachu in Manchuria.
+It concluded with the surrender of the Uriankhai to the Ming which then controlled Manchuria.